Dropshipping is easy, they say. You can get rich fast, they say.

 Other pages that will make your store look perfectly legitimate are “About Us,” “Contact” and “FAQs.”
 Spend some time writing a short and nice copy.

 You can also use FAQ chatbots to answer common questions from customers.
 They will display the FAQs so the customers can click and get answers in seconds.

 4. Design Your Store

 In this step, you need some creativity.
-Choose a theme, upload a logo, and banners, add design touches and product categories.
+Choose a theme, make a logo, and banners, add design touches and product categories.